-1. These Regulations may be cited as the Aerodrome Charges Regulations, 2015, and shall come into force on 26 February 2016.
+1. These Regulations may be cited as the Aerodrome Charges Regulations, 2015, and come into force on 26th February 2016.

-2. (1) References to legislation (including Ordinances and Conventions) in these Regulations shall be to that legislation as supplemented by regulations or other instruments as amended from time to time.
+2. (1) References to legislation (including Ordinances and Conventions) in these Regulations are to that legislation as supplemented by regulations or other instruments as amended from time to time.

-(2) Terms used in these Regulations shall, unless the context otherwise requires, have the meaning ascribed to them in the Air Navigation (Overseas Territories) Order 2013, and as set out below:

-"aerodrome" means the aerodrome at Prosperous Bay Plain;
+(2) Terms used in these Regulations, unless the context otherwise requires, have the meanings ascribed to them in the Air Navigation Order, and as set out below: "aerodrome" means the aerodrome at Prosperous Bay Plain;